What is camping in a campervan like?

 - Please, no.

-- There's an additional rental fee for the maintenance and cleaning that is required for taking the vehicle to Burning Man.
-The playa dust is impossible to remove fully from the interior and exterior, and the vehicles need to be professionally detailed as well as have full engine maintenance (filters are caked in fine white dust!).
+- The playa dust is impossible to remove fully from the interior and exterior, and the vehicles need to be professionally detailed as well as have full engine maintenance (filters are caked in fine white dust!).
 If we determine that you have taken the vehicle to Burning Man without authorization, you will forfeit your deposit and be billed for the Burning Man fees.

 - Nobody feels good afterwards.
 We are frustrated that we have to book a last-minute detail, and you are frustrated that you have to pay the fee.
 It's not chill.
 It's not in the spirit of Burning Man.
 Be kind to your fellow humans.
 Don't do it.
 It's not worth it.